Collab-VT-Spark-Widget-Directory/Directory-Repo/README.md

 ![alt tag](assets/directory_details.png)

 You can test the application in your browser:
-- Using the hosted version
 - By running the application's Node.js server locally
-- By deploying the application's Node.js server on Heroku

-You can also run the application as a hybrid app in Cordova.

-## Hosted Version

-Click [here](http://react-directory.herokuapp.com) to run the hosted version in your browser.

 ## Running the Node.js Server Locally